C-bowman/inference-tools/docs/source/pdf_tools.rst

 ~~~~~~~~~~~
 UnimodalPdf provides smooth estimates of univariate, unimodal PDFs by fitting an extremely flexible
 parametric model to a given set of sample data.
 The class also provides a method which returns the
-credible interval for a chosen percentile.
+highest-density interval for a chosen percentile.

-A demonstration of how to use the UnimodalPdf class can be found in ``/demos/UnimodalPdf_demo.py``

 .. autoclass:: inference.pdf_tools.UnimodalPdf
    :members: __call__, interval, plot_summary, mode